Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Discussion

 \section{Discussion}

-We defined an ETD measure and proposed a novel outlier-resistant two-layer partition (i.e., RTLP) clustering method.
-We proved that the ETD is a semimetric that can be applied to multivariate functional data with either fixed or irregularly spaced, imbalanced time grids.
-In addition, we separated our RTLP method into two-layer partition clustering and cluster and outlier recognition algorithms.
+An ETD measure was defined for complete and sparse multivariate functional data.
+With ETD, two algorithms (two-layer partition clustering, and cluster and outlier recognition) were proposed and summarized as robust two-layer partition (RTLP) clustering.
+In addition, classical clustering methods such as DBSCAN, agglomerative hierarchical clustering, and $K$-medoids were naturally extended to sparse multivariate functional cases based on ETD.

-First, the two-layer partition clustering algorithm groups curves into disjoint sets by defining neighbours and the core and then merges these groups into a set of disjoint clusters.
+The idea of RTLP is as follows.
+Neighbours of a curve in the set and the core in the set given a $\theta$-quantile are defined for the algorithm application.
+First, the two-layer partition clustering algorithm merges curves into disjoint groups based on the concepts of neighbours and the core, and merges these groups into a set of disjoint clusters.
 Next, the cluster and outlier recognition algorithm determines the final primary clusters and outliers.
-The time complexity of the whole algorithm majorly lies in the calculation of the distance across curves, which requires $\mathcal{O}(N^2)$ time; the time complexity can be reduced through parallel computation.
-Regarding parameter selection, we choose the optimal $\theta$ as the parameter with the highest revised average silhouette value and recommend $p_m \leq 0.05$ and $0.85 \leq \alpha \leq 0.9$.
+The time complexity of the whole algorithm majorly lies in the calculation of the distance across $N$ curves, which requires $\mathcal{O}(N^2)$ time; the time complexity can be reduced through parallel computation.
+Regarding parameter selection, the optimal $\theta$ is selected as the parameter with the highest revised average silhouette value.

-The existing distance-based methods, such as the classical $K$-medoids and agglomerative hierarchical clustering, can be naturally combined with ETD.
-Using simulations, we compared the clustering results of the ETD-based RTLP, agglomerative hierarchical methods, $K$-medoids, and the model-based funHDDC.
-The RTLP method exhibited excellent performance in terms of both clustering curves and outlier detection; the performance decreased in the following order: the RTLP method, ETD-based agglomerative hierarchical clustering and $K$-medoid clustering, and finally, the funHDDC algorithm.
+Using simulations, the clustering results of RTLP with three other ETD-based methods were compared: DBSCAN, agglomerative hierarchical methods, $K$-medoids, and the model-based funHDDC.
+The RTLP method exhibited excellent performance in terms of both clustering curves and outlier detection; the performance decreased in the following order: the RTLP method, DBSCAN, agglomerative hierarchical clustering and $K$-medoid clustering, and finally, the funHDDC algorithm.
 The running time of ETD-based methods was stable for a fixed sample size, and it decreased as the time grid became sparser.
 Overall, RTLP has a significant advantage in terms of clustering precision regardless of the outliers and the time sparseness settings.